Surviving Melanoma in Europe.

 Medical Information for patient needs to be accurate.
 As therapeutic progress can be fast, validity means that medical information needs to bedated and reviewed regularly.
 Outdated information is no longer accurate!

 As scientific knowledge is by definition never complete and even expert opinions on a topic can differ, a medical information for patients needs to be verifiable, so traceably evidence-based and that means referenced with the original publications.

 YES 'Based on Study Y, published in NEJM in 2018 (FULL REFERENCE)' 1st October 2018

 Medical Information for patients has to be written in an accessible way

 that makes medical technical terms understandable without

 Explaining difficult concept in an accessible way is difficult and should be

 part of the teaching for Health Care Professionals.

-Medical Information needs to enable patients to continue to educate themselves and to take action.
+Medical Information needs to enable patients to continue to educate themselves and to increase their capacity to take action for themselves or others, to give them agency.
 Over-simplification or incomplete information (e.g. not telling a patient which stage he or she is) prevents a patient from looking and actually finding further correct information and greatly increases the risk of patients falling for 'fake news'.